xrrocha/word-scrambler/README.md

 ### Kotlin Objects

-We've mentioned "objects" above.
+We've mentioned "objects" twice so far.
 What on Earth is a Kotlin _object_?

 A Kotlin object is a singleton instance that may (or may not) extend a class, implement interfaces, and have internal members.